The Emergency (Ireland): Neutrality policy

 On the declaration of the emergency, Walshe asked for assurances from the German minister in Dublin, Eduard Hempel, that Germany would not use its legation for espionage nor attack Irish trade with Great Britain.
 He then travelled to London on 6 September where he met the Dominions Secretary, Anthony Eden, who was conciliatory and defended Irish neutrality in subsequent Cabinet meetings.
 In addition, the appointment of Sir John Maffey as a British representative in Dublin was agreed.

 For the Irish government, neutrality meant not displaying alignment with either side.
 On one hand, that meant the open announcement of military activity such as the sighting of submarines or the arrival of parachutists and the suppression of any foreign intelligence activity.
-Ireland's geographic position meant that this policy (which was, in the view of most historians, applied fully and consistently) tended to benefit the Allies more than Germany.
+Ireland's geographic position meant that this policy tended to benefit the Allies more than Germany.
 For example, British airmen who crash-landed in the State were allowed to go free if they could claim not to have been on a combat mission; otherwise they were released "on licence" (promise to remain).
 Many chose to escape to Great Britain via Northern Ireland.
 Also, Allied mechanics were allowed to retrieve crash-landed Allied aircraft.
 There was extensive co-operation between British and Irish intelligence and the exchange of information such as detailed weather reports of the Atlantic Ocean; the decision to go ahead with the D-day landings was influenced by a weather report from Blacksod Bay, County Mayo.

 On the other hand, in the first few years of the war, the government did not show any overt preference for either side.
 This is partly because de Valera had to keep national unity, which meant accommodating the large swathe of Irish society that rejected anything to do with the British, some of whom admired Germany (which had failed in an attempt to supply a small cache of arms to the rebels of 1916) to some extent.
 These attitudes were shared by Aiken and by Walshe.
 Many, including de Valera and Richard Mulcahy, estimated Irish popular sympathies as favouring Germany due to anti-British hostility, and de Valera feared that joining the Allies would drive public opinion completely towards the Germans.
 The Fianna Fáil government, headed by de Valera, ruled alone and did not accommodate any other party in decision making.

+The Defence Forces and the Emergency

+At the start of the Second World War, the Defence forces were less than 20,000 men but increased to almost 41,000 by mid 1941.
+In addition by June 1943 the Local Defence Force increased to 106,000.
+A second line reserve force 26th Infantry Battalion was formed from former members of the IRA who had fought in 1916 and the War of Independence.